renzo324/wordpress-theme-from-scratch/README.md

 - create user interface for inventory management
 - create character management fucntionality that would sync with wp posts
 - create WP Rest backend for API integration with javascript
+- Add woo commerce support for in game shops